Area 51, Dulce and “UFOs” – – my true inner feelings.

 Norio bases everything on hard, tangible, solid evidence, and he sees no proof that UFOs are physical (or that they represent conclusive evidence of physical ET visitations).

-He says Vallee never stated that UFO phenomena were real, they just *seem* to be real.
+He says Vallee did not like to say that UFO phenomena were exclusively real, they just *seem* to be real.

 That’s how Norio feels too.